 Federal law does not currently require universal comprehensive background checks with each and every transfer or purchase of a firearm in the USA.
 As a result, studies have shown that 22% of all firearm acquisitions are conducted without any background check.
 States mandating universal background check requirements for firearm purchases have been found to have significantly less firearms trafficking, substantially fewer firearm-involved suicides, 47% fewer women killed in firearm-related violence by an intimate partner, and 53% fewer police officers killed on duty.
-Moreover, even when a background check is required, it may not be adequately comprehensive or accurate because relevant records are often not properly and/or rapidly submitted for inclusion in state and federal databases.
+Even when a background check is required, it may not allow the open carrying of a handgun in public without any license or permit allow individuals to carry concealed weapons in public without any license or permit